 I couldn’t hear my crew, they kept pointing to the beach, and I’m like, yeah, I know.
 I’m going to the beach, but you told me to stay next to you and you keep moving.
 I finally stopped and they said GO with conviction and it was that moment I noticed a house on pilings over the water just before the Manette Bridge and Stephanie yelling from shore with arm motions waving me in.
 I was moving fast.
 Like fast, fast.
 Faster than I’ve ever been, being side swept down the narrows.
 Holy shit, I have to sprint.
 Ben telling me it was an overspeed set flashed through my head and all I could see was that house.
 I took about 10 strokes, saw the seaweed on the bottom move so fast, with each stroke I was moving closer and closer to that house with pilings covered in barnacles, maybe rebar underneath, who knows.
 If I don’t get in and get in now I’m going to be smashed into that house, be cut to shreds or worse.
 I can’t have my family see that.
 Oh my gosh, please let me finish.
 There’s the house.
 It’s coming so quick.
 Stroke, sight, house.
 Stroke, sight, house.
 Please don’t let this happen, just get to me to shore.
 Give me some land I can grab a hold of.
 Land, just get to land.

 It was the most terrifying swim moment I’ve ever had.
-It was the most terrifying finish I’ve ever had because I could see what was coming if I didn’t make it to land.
+It was the most terrifying finish I’ve ever had because I could see what was coming if I didn’t make it to land and there was no way of avoiding it.
 It was a major accident, viewable by friends and family live, that would have been very difficult to perform recovery in the swift moving waters.
-When I saw land only a few inches from my fingertips, I dug my feet in the crushed oyster shell sand and honestly, the cuts on my feet from the shells never felt so good.
+When I saw land only a few inches from my fingertips, I dug my hands and feet in the crushed oyster shell sand and honestly, the cuts on my feet from the shells never felt so good.
 It meant I was on land.
 I stood up, breathless, cleared the water line, raised my hands.
 I was done.
 My gosh, I was done.

 As I took the boat ride back to the dock of the USS Turner Joy, there was a combination of elation the swim was over and complete fatigue never wanting to swim again, but I was mostly curious if my pilot, crew, and observer learned as much as I did and as much as they were hoping to.
 This swim was never about finishing, of course you want to finish, but I accepted failure was a real possibility and I was okay with that.
 I wanted to learn and give the opportunity for others to learn.
 I intentionally chose my crew, Rose because she had not crewed for a long swim before, and Alison because she had not crewed at all and wanted to learn.
 My pilot wanted to learn the reverse route, wanted to learn about the water and navigation on an incoming tide.
 I wanted to learn what it was like performing and swimming into a question where no one knew the answer.
 I wanted to discover, push the limits, and fair well knew that meant the possibility I would fail.